leils/site/absolutely-everything.md

 title: absolutely everything
 subtitle: including this, unfinished
 ---
-This website strives to be honest.
+This website is, as all things, a work in progress.
+It's unpolished.
+But at least it's honest.

  At the bottom of this page is every page of this website, including the css and readme, including this one, some of which that are un-navigatable otherwise.
 I like the idea of a website like a maze, like a theme park ride queue, full of surprises and tricks if you're there for long enough.
 Will you read my stories?
 Play with my toys?
 I hope some of the things you stumble upon feel special, a gift, a poem.

 ---
-I strive for this website to be:
+I strive for this website to:
-- **honest** *(it is what it is, it is html and css and js, it generated from markdown, it is a labor of love, it is useless and pragmatic, it is a portfolio, it is an archive, it is a playground)*
+- **be honest** *(it is what it is, it is html and css and js, it generated from markdown, it is a labor of love, it is useless and pragmatic, it is a portfolio, it is an archive, it is a playground)*
-- **charming** *(can I shape the joy of surprise in this internet space? will you sit here a while longer if I do?)*
+- **be charming** *(can I shape the joy of surprise in this internet space? will you sit here a while longer if I do?)*
-- **growing** *(inconsistent, as it may be. how can the site shape itself? can it grow without me?)*
+- **grow** *(inconsistent, as it may be. how can the site shape itself? can it grow without me?)*

 ---
 About the site: